Celebrate with 50 Holiday Party Recipes

 Eggnog Cheesecake Bars

 A spiced graham cracker crust and bourbon-infused egg nog filling give these simple bars a delicious holiday twist.
-The recipe comes from Annie Marshall of the Indianapolis-based blog Annie's Eats.
+The recipe comes from Annie Marshall of the Indianapolis-based blog Everyday Annie.

 These five-ingredient truffles come together in a snap.
 Blending jam into the chocolate makes for a subtle fruit flavor perfectly balancing the rich, smooth chocolate.
-The recipe comes from Annie Marshall of the Indianapolis-based blog Annie's Eats.
+The recipe comes from Annie Marshall of the Indianapolis-based blog Everyday Annie.

 Cheesy Tomato Snack Mix